 Right before the bottom of the the straightaway, there’s an alleyway on the left that will allow you to bypass the lengthy bend.

 1. Right after starting the race, use the anti-gravity ramp to ride along the fencing of the highway.
 There are boost pads throughout, and you’ll avoid traffic, too.

 2. In the final stretch, ride up the anti-gravity ramp on the left side of the fence — you’ll end up shooting out near the finish line.

 When the branching road comes back together as one right before the first turn, head through the gap in the bookshelves with a drift or mushroom boost.

 1. Instead of following the arrow into the mineshaft, go straight to where the mine carts appear to drop off.
 You’ll enter a separate, less-traveled tunnel that is a bit quicker and primes you for the last turn.

 2. You can skip the final turn by using a mushroom or drift boost to vault over the inclined safety railing.

 The last part of the Water Park is when things begin to get tricky, as you encounter sharp right to left turns.
 With a boost, you can skip the first half of the turn by going through the Aqua Cups carousel.
 If you can drift for some of this final part, you’ll be able to grab one last boost before you cross the finish line.

-You can skip the last two corners of the track if you use either a mushroom or a star, also known as an “ultra-mini turbo drift boost.”
-Any powerup that will accelerate your approach to a ramp located in a grassy area on the right side of the track.
+You can bypass the final two corners of the track by using either a mushroom or a star—this is also called an “ultra-mini turbo drift boost.”
+Using any powerup will get you to the ramp by the grassy area on the track’s right faster.